 4. VALUE OF THE EQUIPMENT

-4.1 Dalhousie and the Borrower agree that the replacement cost of the Equipment being loaned is $ 285 77 CDN Dollars.
+4.1 Dalhousie and the Borrower agree that the replacement cost of the Equipment being loaned is $ TBD CDN Dollars.

 5. EFFECTIVE DATE AND TERM

-5.1 This Agreement shall be effective as of September 9, 2016 and shall expire on September 9, 2018 unless terminated earlier in accordance with Article 13.
+5.1 This Agreement shall be effective as of TBD and shall expire on TBD unless terminated earlier in accordance with Article 13.
 Either party may request a renewal of this Agreement, but any such renewal is subject to the approval of OTN Council.

 6. OBLIGATIONS OF THE PARTIES